morucci/repoxplorer/README.md

 A list of releases can be defined.
 It is useful when you want to define release dates across all repositories defined in a project.
-Release dates with %m/%d/%Y format can be defined and will be merged with detected Git tags dates.
+Release dates with %Y-%m-%d format can be defined and will be merged with detected Git tags dates.

 ```YAML